 [The Duomo in Florence was amazing and all, but what no one tells you is that it’s SO WINDY at the top!
 Soooo don’t wear a really loose shirt like I did LOL]

-Continuing the shitfest from Arizona with a summary of how much I fucked up on my first Europe trip.
+Continuing the shitfest from Arizona with a summary of how much I fucked up when I went to Europe first time abroad.
 I’m sharing because I want y’all to know that travel isn’t always perfect – in fact, most of the time, it’s far from it.
 But that’s all part of the beauty – you get into shitty situations, and you get yourself out.

 And that feels good, somehow.
 Even though it might suck in the moment.

 Okay, so I wouldn’t describe my recent trip to Arizona a shit fest per say, but.
 There were definitely some hiccups.
 And hiccups that I couldn’t just scare away ya know.